shivkd/personal-finance-tracker-33931/README.md

 ## Database Setup and Environment Management

+> **IMPORTANT for Docker/DevOps users:**
+> The finance_db PostgreSQL container must be started and fully available before starting the finance_backend container.
+> If using docker-compose or any orchestration, ensure `finance_backend` depends_on `finance_db` (not the other way around).
+> There is **no hard dependency the other way**; finance_db does not depend on backend logic.
+>
+> If you encounter errors such as "finance_db (PostgreSQL) failed dependencies: finance_backend" in your orchestration, reverse the dependency order, or remove the dependency altogether for dev tools/scripts.

 ### 1. **Production Database: Supabase PostgreSQL (Default/Recommended)**
 - The primary/production database is fully managed on Supabase.
 - **Supabase PostgreSQL connection string (TEMPLATE):**